Non-relativistic regime and topology: topological term in the Einstein equation: Gauge freedom in the NR limit

 A consequence is that reperforming the calculation of Section~\ref{app::dico}, we obtain

 Therefore, $E$ and $F^i$ are not anymore imposed to be zero, instead the gauge-invariant variables $\CC \coloneqq E + \CX$ and $\CC^i \coloneqq F^i + \CX^i$ are zero.\saut

-In conclusion, from either Einstein's equation (Euclidean case) or the bi-metric theory (non-Euclidean case), the spacetime metric $\accl{g}^{\mu\nu}$ (respectively $\accl{g}_{\mu\nu}$) takes the form~\eqref{eq::dico_g^munu} (respectively~\eqref{eq::dico_g_munu}) as function of the gravitational potential, with $\sigma$, $E$ and $F^i$ being free gauge fields \textit{in both cases}.
+In conclusion, from either the Einstein equation (Euclidean case) or the bi-connection theory (non-Euclidean case), the spacetime metric $\accl{g}^{\mu\nu}$ (respectively $\accl{g}_{\mu\nu}$) takes the form~\eqref{eq::dico_g^munu} [respectively~\eqref{eq::dico_g_munu}] as function of the gravitational potential, with $\sigma$, $E$ and $F^i$ being free gauge fields in both cases.